Contra (New England)

 Watch at: https://youtu.be/NsV-eqS8Fk4 or: https://www.youtube.com/watch?v=7i67cuGQmDw

 Preparation: take hands in fours from the top.
 ‘1’s ‘improper’.
-With couple-facing-couple, nudge slightly right to form a crossways, wavy line - men in the center.
-Minor sets that are adjacent crossways could align themselves with each other - allowing wavy lines to be extended.
+Facing along the set (‘1’s down, ‘2’s up), nudge right to form a crossways, wavy line - men in the center.
+Adjacent minor sets may, serendipitously, be able to align themselves with each other - allowing crossways wavy lines to be extended.

-Allemande l. partner into a crossways wavy line (ladies, in the center, meet with right hands).
-(2)
+Partner Allemande l. ¾ into a crossways wavy line (ladies, in the center, meet with right hands).
+(4)

-Pull forward (and slightly to the right), (1) Ends turn-back - as a couple - and wait-out a ‘go’.
+Pull forward (and to the right), (2) Ends swap lines and wait-out a ‘go’.

 Fiddler’s Fling